-Called “a glistening community gem” by Virginia Small, author of the book Great Gardens of the Berkshires, the Garden’s mission is to fulfill the community’s need for information, education and inspiration concerning the art and science of gardening and the preservation of our environment.
-Our public display gardens are open May to mid-October.
-Both functional and ornamental, they are among the oldest in the US and have been expanded over the years in breadth and variety through a series of bequests and major gifts.
-Our collections emphasize plants that are indigenous to or thrive in the Berkshires. the a and science of gardening and the preservation of our environment.
+Called “a glistening community gem” by Virginia Small, author of the book Great Gardens of the Berkshires, Berkshire Botanical Garden is open from early May to mid-October.
+Visitors are welcome off-season, free of charge, weather permitting.
+The display gardens are both functional and ornamental and are among the oldest in the region.
+They have evolved and expanded over the years in breadth and variety through a series of bequests and major gifts.
+Our plant collections emphasize flora that is indigenous to or thrives in the Berkshires. the a and science of gardening and the preservation of our environment.